 “Foreign nominees come to use the resources in Thailand, but Thailand does not get income.
 Nominees come to grab areas of the Thai people.
 If nominees are not suppressed today, local people will not have their own place to stand (tomorrow),” he added.

-Investigators had found that Worarak “Yui” Rerkchaikarn was a supervisor at TC Blue Dream Co Ltd and a year later became the company owner.
-She initially had B4 million as her registered capital, but later owned the Phoenix boat with investment amounting to B20-30 million, Gen Surachet explained.
+Investigators had found that Woralak “Yui” Rerkchaikarn was a supervisor at TC Blue Dream Co Ltd and a year later became the company owner.
+She initially had B4 million as her registered capital, but later owned the Phoenix boat with investment amounting to B20-30 million, Gen Surachate explained.

 “Officials need to check in depth to find for source of the fund and the real owner,” he added.